1337est/learn-cpp/Ch/07-Scope-Duration-Linkage/7.07-linkage-external/notes.md

+* An identifier with **external linkage** can be seen and used both from the file in which it is defined, and from other code files via a forward declaration.

 ## Functions have external linkage by default

 In order to call a function defined in another file, you just use a forward declaration for the function in any other files that want to use the function.
+The forward declaration tells the compiler about the existence of the function, and the linker connects the function calls to the actual function definition.

 ```cpp
 // a.cpp
 #include <iostream>